-The concepts of race and ethnicity are so intertwined that it's sometimes hard to tell one from the other.
+The concepts of race, ethnicity and nationality are so intertwined that it's sometimes hard to tell one from the other.
 Even unwound, the ideas are not as well-defined as many would present them to be.

-Yet all those amazingly diverse peoples don't exist in a vacuum.
+Yet all those amazingly diverse people don't exist in a vacuum.
 Over all those millennia and all those miles, we've become mixed.
-And we continue to mix.
+And our ethnic backgrounds continue to mix.

 Still, maybe because of some innate need for order — or something more sinister — we continue to define.
-We identify people as this race or that ethnicity.
+We identify people as this race, that ethnicity or by a national identity.
 We self-identify, too.

 And so it is that these labels become blurry and, at times, inseparable.

-The modern idea that there are independent races of man can be traced to the late 1700s, when German anthropologist Johann Friedrich Blumenbach attempted to scientifically classify humans, largely by how they looked and where they called home.
+The modern idea that independent races of man exist goes back to the late 1700s when German anthropologist Johann Friedrich Blumenbach attempted to scientifically classify humans, largely by their distinctive physical traits — how they looked — and where they called home.

 Here's the kicker: The high-and-mighty Europeans were dead wrong.
 Scientists now overwhelmingly agree that humans, biologically and genetically speaking, are all the same.